timspurfan/timspurfan.github.io/movies.md

 A running list of movies I want to watch:

-- Coda
-- The Power of the Dog
 - King Richard
 - Drive My Car
 - Licorice Pizza
 - Summer of Soul
 - Judas and the Black Messiah
-- The Father
 - Belfast
 - Flee
 - All the Pixar films I haven't seen